Arcturus783/Python-AI-Voice-Assistant-with-Custom-Voice/README.md

 ## Conclusion

 Hopefully, you were able to make this program work!
 If not, try looking at the program file for the default voice (it's almost the same as for a custom voice).
-If you need additional troubleshooting resources, look up specific questions you may have pertaining to the libraries *or* ask an AI chatbot like (Claude)[claude.ai] or (Gemini)[https://gemini.google.com/app].
+If you need additional troubleshooting resources, look up specific questions you may have pertaining to the libraries *or* ask an AI chatbot like [Claude](claude.ai) or [Gemini](https://gemini.google.com/app).